-Designated or Eligible Wild and Scenic Rivers Potentially Affected by Proposed Project Work While none of the proposed project work would be conducted directly in the corridor / river bed of a designated or proposed wild and scenic river, actions are proposed in tributaries to a Wild and Scenic River corridor.
-Proposed fish eradication basins that are watersheds and/or tributaries feeding Wild and Scenic rivers include:

-• Dusy, Rambaud, Barrett, Amphitheater, Horseshoe, Slide, and Swamp for the Middle Fork of the Kings River.
+Designated or Eligible Wild and Scenic Rivers Potentially Affected by Proposed Project Work While none of the proposed project work will be conducted directly in the corridor / river bed of a designated or proposed wild and scenic river, actions are proposed in tributaries to a Wild and Scenic River corridor.
+Proposed fish eradication basins that are watersheds and/or tributaries feeding Wild and Scenic rivers include: Dusy, Rambaud, Barrett, Horseshoe, and Slide for the Middle Fork of the Kings River; Sixty Lake and Upper Bubbs for the South Fork of the Kings River; and Upper Kern, East Wright, Milestone, Laurel, and Crytes for the North Fork of the Kern River.